A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Real-time Control

-This results in a reduced linear system that involves fewer parameters.
+This results in a reduced linear system with fewer parameters.
 However, the number of critical regions remains the same.
 To reduce it, rows of the resulting matrix $\mathbf{\bar{A}_r}$ with zero coefficients are separated from the others.
 The system feasibility is then verified by checking if the corresponding entries in $\mathbf{\bar{b}_r}$ are positive.
-If any of them are negative, at least one inequality in $\mathbf{\bar{A}_r} \mathbf{\bar{x}} \leq \mathbf{\bar{b}_r}$ cannot be satisfied for any values of $\widehat{P}_{grid}$ and $\widehat{Q}_{grid}$.
-Otherwise, the new constraint set defines a polyhedron in $\mathbb{R}^2$ which is a potentially active region.
+If any of them are negative, at least one inequality in $\mathbf{\bar{A}_r} \mathbf{\bar{x}} \leq \mathbf{\bar{b}_r}$ cannot be satisfied for any values of $\mathbf{\bar{x}}$ (of $\widehat{p}_{grid}$ and $\widehat{q}_{grid}$).
+Otherwise, the new constraint set defines a polyhedron in $\mathbb{R}^2$ that is potentially an active region.

 Iterating over all regions in $\mathcal{R}$, a set of polygonal critical regions is obtained.
 We denote this new set as $\mathcal{\bar{R}}$.
-Overall, this process consists of fixing some parameter values and verifying whether the system remains feasible.
-This projection step reduces the number of unknown parameters, and consequently the number of potentially active regions.

-Figure \ref{fig:triangulation} represents an example of such a set with $\widehat{P}_{grid}$ and $\widehat{Q}_{grid}$ being the only two remaining parameters.
-Each region is associated with a linear cost function, such that an aggregate cost function $f_j(\widehat{P}_{grid},\widehat{Q}_{grid})$ is defined.
-These critical regions and corresponding cost functions are communicated to the central controller.
+Figure \ref{fig:triangulation} represents an example of such a set with $\widehat{p}_{grid}$ and $\widehat{q}_{grid}$ being the only two remaining parameters.
+Each region is associated with a linear value function, such that an aggregate value function $f(p_{grid},q_{grid})$ is defined.
+These critical regions and corresponding value functions are communicated to the central controller.